hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/multires_displacement_eraser.rst

 the :doc:`Multires Modifier </modeling/modifiers/generate/multiresolution>`,
 resetting the mesh to a regular subdivision surface result.

-This can be used to delete parts of the sculpt or to fix reprojection artifacts after applying a :doc:`Shrinkwrap Modifier </modeling/modifiers/deform/shrinkwrap>`.
+This can be used to reset parts of the sculpt or to fix reprojection artifacts after applying a :doc:`Shrinkwrap Modifier </modeling/modifiers/deform/shrinkwrap>`.

 .. tip::